apollo22/computer_config/desktop_configuration/power_managment.md

   Wireless networks power management do not depend on battery level or charging state.

   # WIFI
-  When powering on, I want WIFI to be activated.
-  When resuming from suspend or hibernate, I want WIFI to be turned on.
+  When powering on or resuming from suspend or hibernate, I want WIFI to be activated.
   When no WIFI are available for X minutes, I want WIFI to be turned off.

   # Bluetooth
-  When power on or resuming from suspend or hibernate, I want Bluetooth to be turned off.
+  When powering on or resuming from suspend or hibernate, I want Bluetooth to be turned off by default.
   Bluetooth should be activated manually only.
   When no bluetooth device is connected for more than X minutes, I want Bluetooth to be deactivated.